EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 	- BERT/ ROBERTA
 - How did we evaluate our model?
 - How can we put our best model into production?
+	- Like having a website.
+With a text box.
+And you get as an output the rating of the review.
+From 1 to 5 stars.

 ---